 What is the sun tax?

-The sun tax is a new export tariff for solar customers.
-It is set to change the way small-scale energy generation operates in Australia, particularly when it comes to the state of solar feed-in tariffs.
-The somewhat controversial tariff, introduced by the Australian Energy Market Commission (AEMC) in August 2021, will operate under a two-way pricing structure.
-The sun tax is said to reward solar customers for sending their solar exports into the grid at times of high demand.
-The tariff also penalises solar customers for exporting solar at times when the network is overloaded with solar power, such as the middle of the day.
+The tariff was determined to be acceptable by the Australian Energy Market Commission (AEMC) in August 2021.
+It’s part of a two-way pricing structure in which solar customers are rewarded for exporting the energy produced by their solar panels to the electricity grid at times of high demand.
+However, the tariff also penalises solar customers for exporting solar-generated energy at times when the network is overloaded with solar power, such as during the middle of the day.

 The sun tax is still in its preliminary stages for most of Australia.
 However, some distributors in New South Wales and the Australian Capital Territory have already proposed how these costs may look for households and businesses.